kbroman/knitr_knutshell/pages/Rmarkdown.md

     date: "`r Sys.Date()`"

 This is called the [YAML](http://www.yaml.org) header.
-YAML is a simple text-based language for specifying data, sort of like [JSON](http://www.json.org) but more human-readable.
+YAML is a simple text-based format for specifying data, sort of like [JSON](http://www.json.org) but more human-readable.

 You can leave off the author and date if you want; you can leave off